dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 ## Markov Decision Processes

 A reinforcement learning task that satisfies the Markov property is called a **Markov decision process, or MDP**.
 If the state and action spaces are finite, then it is called a finite Markov decision process (finite MDP).
 Finite MDPs are particularly important to the theory of reinforcement learning.
-We treat them extensively throughout this book; they are all you need to understand $90\%$ of modern reinforcement learning.
+We treat them extensively throughout this chapter; they are all you need to understand $90\%$ of modern reinforcement learning.

 A particular finite MDP is defined by its state and action sets and by the one-step dynamics of the environment.
 Given any state and action $s$ and $a$, the probability of each possible pair of next state and reward, $s^\prime , r$, is denoted